COVID-19 pandemic in Hubei: Travel advice

-On January 20, in a NHC press conference in Wuhan, Zhong Nanshan advised the public to avoid visiting Wuhan unless extremely urgent and to wear face masks.
-He also advised the city to perform a temperature check for anyone to leave the city and take compulsory measures to stop fever patients from leaving.
-On the following day, Zhou Xianwang, Mayor of Wuhan urged Wuhan's citizens not to leave the city and non-Wuhan citizens to avoid coming in an interview by state media.
-NHC also warned that a coronavirus outbreak had happened in Wuhan.
+On January 20, at an NHC press conference in Wuhan, Zhong Nanshan advised the public to wear face masks and avoid visiting Wuhan unless it was highly urgent.
+He also urged the city to perform a temperature check for anyone leaving and take compulsory measures to stop fever patients from leaving.
+On the following day, Mayor of Wuhan Zhou Xianwang urged Wuhan's citizens not to leave the city and non-Wuhan citizens to avoid coming in an interview by state media.
+The NHC also warned that a coronavirus outbreak had happened in Wuhan.

-On the same day, China Railway and Civil Aviation Administration announced that the passengers were allowed to cancel stays or change dates for free if they booked a ticket from/to Wuhan.
+On the same day, China Railway and Civil Aviation Administration announced that the passengers were allowed to cancel stays or change dates for free if they booked a ticket from or to Wuhan.
 Wuhan-bound railway tickets purchased via Hong Kong's MTR could also be refunded.
 Wuhan announced the postponement of its tourism promotion activities for the Chinese New Year.

 Lockdown of Wuhan

-On January 22, Li Lanjuan, one of the NHC experts sent to Wuhan flew to Beijing and advised the quarantine of Wuhan which was soon adopted.
-On the early morning of January 23, the government of Wuhan announced a sudden lockdown at around 2 o'clock which said, "Since 10:00 AM on January 23, 2020, the city's bus, metro, ferry, coach services will be suspended.
+On January 22, Li Lanjuan, one of the NHC experts sent to Wuhan, flew to Beijing and advised the quarantine of Wuhan, which was soon adopted.
+On the early morning of January 23, the government of Wuhan announced a sudden lockdown at around 2 PM which said, "Since 10:00 AM on January 23, 2020, the city's bus, metro, ferry, coach services will be suspended.
 Without a special reason, the citizens should not leave Wuhan.
 Departure from the airport and railway stations will be temporarily prohibited.
-Recovery time of the services will be announced in a further notice."
-Thus, Wuhan became a locked down area of a Class A Infectious Disease according to The law on Prevention and Treatment of Infections Diseases.
+Recovery time of the services will be announced in further notice."
+Thus, Wuhan became a locked-down area of a Class A Infectious Disease according to The Law on Prevention and Treatment of Infections Diseases.

 Researchers estimate that the restrictions reduced the basic reproduction number from 2.35 to 1.05, allowing the epidemic to be manageable for Wuhan.